 MRI technicians are healthcare professionals trained to use MRI machines, which are large, tube-like machines that use radio waves and magnetic fields to create images.
 These professionals work under the supervision of a certified radiologist.
 MRI technician programs often result in a certificate or associate's degree in MRI technology.
-MRI techs are trained in MRI exams, pulse sequences, image production and signal-to-noise ratio.
+MRI techs are trained in MRI exams, pulse sequences, image production, and signal-to-noise ratio.

-X-ray technicians can become certified through the ARRT as certified radiologic technicians.
-Job opportunities are available in hospitals, urgent care clinics and physicians' offices.
-According to PayScale.com, in 2016, certified x-ray technicians earned a median annual salary of $46,121.
+X-ray technicians can become certified through the American Registry of Radiologic Technologists as certified radiologic technicians.
+Job opportunities are available in hospitals, urgent care clinics, and physicians' offices.
+According to PayScale.com in 2020, certified x-ray technicians earned a median annual salary of $46,714.

 MRI technicians work with MRI machines to help diagnose and treat patients, while x-ray technicians use x-ray machines.
 Both careers require certification and usually result in an annual salary greater than $40,000.